-1.14.
+1.13.
 Research Students' Progress Board

-Ensure that a Research Students' Progress Board (RSPB) is held at least twice a year to review the progress of all research students and report this to the Postgraduate Research Education Team.
+Ensure that a Research Students Progress Board (RSPB) is held at least twice a year to review the progress of all research students and report this to the Postgraduate Research Education Team.
 The first meeting should be held between December and mid-January.
 The second meeting should be held in the summer term before the end of June.
-If the RSPB requires a third meeting (for example to review the progress of particular students) this should be held in September (see section 7 below).
+If the RSPB requires a third meeting (for example to review the progress of particular students) this should be held in September (see section 5 below).

-1.15.
+1.14.
 Reports on students' progress

-Ensure that an individual report on each student's progress is provided to the Dean towards the end of each year of their study and at the point of confirmation of PhD status.
+Ensure that an individual report on each student's progress is available to the Dean by uploading the report to student file at the end of each year of their study and at the point of confirmation of PhD status.
 This should indicate the state of the research and the amount of work that has been carried out, as well as a recommendation from the RSPB as to whether the student be allowed to progress to the following year and/or whether a downgrading, upgrading, confirmation of PhD status or discontinuation is recommended.
 Where a student has a Tier 4 visa the supervisor will be asked to provide monthly confirmation of their contact with the student.

-1.16.
+1.15.
 Staff induction and training

-Ensure that all new members of staff who may become research student supervisors are seen by the

-DRS to discuss the University Code of Practice and that all supervisors are supplied with a copy of the Department's supervisory arrangements every year.
-The Department should also ensure that less experienced members of staff who have not supervised a PhD through to completion attend the University's training for research student supervisors and that opportunities for sharing good practice in supervision are included in the arrangements for training and support provided to all academic staff.
+Ensure that all new members of staff who may become research student supervisors are seen by the Graduate Director to discuss the University Code of Practice and that all supervisors are supplied with a copy of the Department's supervisory arrangements every year.
+The Department should also ensure that less experienced members of staff who have not supervised a PhD through to completion attend the relevant University's training for research student supervisors.
+The Department should ensure that opportunities for sharing good practice in supervision are included in the departmental and central arrangements for training and support provided to all academic staff.